Master of Education in Learning Design and Technology (LDT)

-Estimated Cost of Attendance
+Cost of Attendance

 Recipients are selected based on academic achievement, demonstrated dedication to the USC Rossier mission and other distinguishing characteristics.
-Candidates who complete an application in deadline rounds one or two will receive primary consideration.
+Applications are reviewed in rounds.
+Candidates who complete an application in rounds 1 or 2 will receive primary consideration.
 All scholarships are awarded at the time of admission.

 You may also view USC Rossier’s list of additional scholarships, fellowships and grants that may require a separate application.
 Additionally, the university offers some institutional scholarships.